ainthek/elite-trainers/README.sh.md

 They are wonderful, and I love them and have a big respect to the elite company team, for the work they have done and for what they deliver.
 This is my honest statement, regardless of what you read next.

+# TL;DR

+- Yes, buy, they will work for reasonable money.
+- Trouble free ?
+Yes

+...
+If you are not and IT geek or not in multi-riders, multi-trainers, multi-iphones, multi-sensors and no windows situation as me (but I'm probably crazy in this, right ?).

 ## Background Story

 I'm a lame cyclist and IT professional with enough passion and money to have: